 Jean-Marc Groelly is a partner with NautaDutilh Avocats Luxembourg and head of the Tax practice group.
 He specialises in international tax law with a particular focus on the tax aspects of investment funds, private equity, real estate, M&A and structured finance transactions.
-He provides advice to multinationals in relation to taxation of intellectual property and equity incentive plans for their employees.
-He also provides tax advice to high net worth individuals including executives of large and medium sized companies.
+He regularly advises multinationals on the taxation of intellectual property rights and employee incentive plans and provides tax advice to high-net-worth individuals, including the executives of large and medium-sized companies.

-Prior to joining NautaDutilh Avocats Luxembourg in January 2006, Jean-Marc worked for more than six years with several US-UK law firms.
+Prior to joining NautaDutilh Avocats Luxembourg in January 2006, Jean-Marc worked for more than six years at other reputable US and UK law firms.

-Jean-Marc is a member of the International Fiscal Association (IFA), the American Bar Association (ABA).
+Jean-Marc is a member of the International Fiscal Association (IFA) and the American Bar Association (ABA).
 Chambers 2019 describes him as having "a clear, open and unequivocal view of the pertinent issues affecting business lines in Luxembourg".

 Jean-Marc was admitted to the Luxembourg Bar in 2003.

 He speaks French, English and German.